JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 NHHT social life survey

 Are there any reports required by the DPA that we can make a request for - or meetings of yearly scheduled meetings related to the DPA?

+Request tenure delivery information: has the AA checked what tenure was delivered on completed phases? it claimed to have done so at the Oct 2015 INquiry but we now know that was a lie.
+Has the AA completed audit and what are the results for phase 1a and site 7?

+Biomass? was it delivered?